hdrapin/homeyScript/README.md

 	•	Thermostat Insights: Displays current and target temperatures for thermostats.
 	•	Temperature Ranges: Shows the minimum and maximum temperatures for each zone.

+### Notes
+	•	Devices without a `measure_temperature` capability are ignored.
+	•	If no temperatures are detected, the script will return: `No temperatures found in the house`.
+	•	Zone names default to "Unknown Zone" if they cannot be retrieved from Homey.